matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

 The core:archive command launches the core archiving process through new processes, which allows it to achieve concurrency.
 If it's supported by the OS configuration and PHP runtime configuration, these processes are CLI processes spawned through `shell_exec()` running the `climulti:request` command.
-The `climulti:request` command takes a query string and processes it like it is an API request.
+The `climulti:request` command takes a query string and processes it like it is an HTTP request.

 If it's not supported, then we use CURL multi requests.
 CURL is not as fast as launching cli processes, so we prefer to use `climulti:request`.